etingof/talks/devconf-redfish-future-of-hardware-management/talk.rst

 But it used to be worse in the past!

-Before the BMC era, sysadmins used bulky, remotely controlled keyboard-video-mouse switches, console servers (which aggregate the consoles of the servers to a single, networked server).
+Before the BMC era, sysadmins used bulky, remotely controlled keyboard-video-mouse switches, serial console servers (which aggregate the consoles of the servers to a single, networked server).

 For hard power-cycling people used remotely controlled circuit breakers.